-Earning a communication degree involves studying how humans create information and share it with one another both on interpersonal and organizational levels.
+Earning a communication degree involves studying how humans create information and share it both on interpersonal and organizational levels.
 Students who major in this subject will graduate with the ability to present and exchange information—whether it is written, visual, or oral—in an appropriate manner for the audience and context.

 The communication major encompasses several areas of specialization including: